cs1302uga/cs1302-tutorials/exceptions.md

    } // Test
    ```

-1. Compile and run `exceptions.Test`.
+1. Compile and run `exceptions.Unchecked`.
 You should get an error message similar to the following:

    ```
    Exception in thread "main" java.lang.ArithmeticException: / by zero
-      at exceptions.Test.main(Test.java:5)
+      at exceptions.Unchecked.main(Test.java:5)
    ```
    An [`ArithmeticException`](https://docs.oracle.com/javase/8/docs/api/java/lang/ArithmeticException.html)
    (specifically, a divide by zero) caused our program to crash.
 Since `ArithmeticException` is an **unchecked exception**, the